Destructive Philippine typhoon puts spotlight on climate concerns

 “SEVERE STORMS”

-At the heart of the uncertainty is the decades of detailed data of storm behavior needed to actively plot trends, said Walsh of the University of Melbourne.
+At the heart of the uncertainty is the decades of detailed data of storm behaviour needed to actively plot trends, said Walsh of the University of Melbourne.

 But one thing is fairly concrete, said Will Steffen, executive director of the Australian National University Climate Change Institute: climate change is causing surface waters to warm, which in turn feeds more energy into storms.